German Wirehaired Pointer (GWP)

 Advantages:

-Excels in hunting, agility, obedience, and active lifestyles
+- Excels in hunting, agility, obedience, and search and rescue

 Disadvantages: